esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 Step4_removeduplicates
 ----------------------

-This step will aark duplicates(PCR optical duplicates) and remove them using [PICARD](http://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates "Picard MarkDuplicates")
+This step will mark duplicates(PCR optical duplicates) and remove them using [PICARD](http://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates "Picard MarkDuplicates")

 Illumina sequencing involves PCR amplification of adapter ligated DNA fragments so that we have enough starting material for sequencing.
 Therefore, some amount of duplicates are inevitable.
 Ideally, you amplify upto ~65 fold(4% reads) but higher rates of PCR duplicates e.g. 30% arise when people have too little starting material such that greater amplification of the library is needed or some smaller fragments which are easier to PCR amplify, end up over-represented.